➤ Jungfrau Travel Pass price list 2026

 Seat reservations

-You do not need seat reservations for traveling in the Jungfrau Region.
+You don’t need seat reservations for traveling in the Jungfrau Region.
 All you need is your Jungfrau Travel Pass.
-If you prefer to have seat reservations, for Jungfraujoch for example, you need to arrange for them separately.
+The only exception is the Jungfraujoch trip.
+If you need or want reservations for this excursion, you must arrange for them separately.
 Seat reservations are not included in the pass.

 What to present to on-board staff